tejasvi/NetStruc/README.md

 # NetStruc

-This is a repository for the notebook I have prepared for this year's (2016) NTU Winter School on Complexity Sciency.
-The notebook is a supplementary material to Michael Lees and Debraj Roy's A Short Practical Introduction to NetworkX for the said winter school.
-The notebook is also the "hands-on" counterpart of the lecture I have prepared titled "Community Structures".
-I will be uploading the slide deck; download link to follow.
+This is a repository for the notebook I have prepared for this year's (2016) NTU Winter School on Complexity Science.
+The notebook is a supplementary material to Michael Lees and Debraj Roy's A Short Practical Introduction to NetworkX.
+The recipe is also the hands-on counterpart of the lecture I have prepared titled ["Community Structures"](http://www.slideshare.net/ErikaFilleLegara/community-detection-with-networkx-59540229).

 ### Description